Geo Arbitration for Expatriates

 Geographic Arbitration and Tax Engineering Consulting

-You can pay via PayPal to one of these two emails: billing@studiopanamaitalia.com or info@studiopanamaitalia.com, you can also pay by credit card, Apple Pay or instant bank transfer by contacting us and requesting the appropriate link.
+You can contact us and receive a paid geo-arbitrage consultation by making a payment of USD 250.
+You can pay via PayPal at billing@studiopanamaitalia.com or info@studiopanamaitalia.com , or by credit card, Apple Pay, or instant bank transfer by contacting us and requesting the appropriate link.